martinjrobins/diffsol/README.md

 The following solvers are available in DiffSol

 1. A variable order Backwards Difference Formulae (BDF) solver, suitable for stiff problems and singular mass matrices.
-The basic algorithm is derived in Byrne & Hindmarsh (1975), however this particular implementation follows that implemented in the Matlab routine50 ode15s (Shampine & Reichelt, 1997) and the SciPy implementation (Virtanen et al., 2020), which features the NDF formulas for improved stability
+The basic algorithm is derived in [(Byrne & Hindmarsh, 1975)](#1), however this particular implementation follows that implemented in the Matlab routine50 ode15s [(Shampine & Reichelt, 1997)](#4) and the SciPy implementation [(Virtanen et al., 2020)](#5), which features the NDF formulas for improved stability
 2. A Singly Diagonally Implicit Runge-Kutta (SDIRK or ESDIRK) solver, suitable for moderately stiff problems and singular mass matrices.
-Two different butcher tableau are provided, TR-BDF2 (Hosea & Shampine, 1996) and ESDIRK34 (Jørgensen et al., 2018), or users can supply their own.
+Two different butcher tableau are provided, TR-BDF2 [(Hosea & Shampine, 1996)](#2) and ESDIRK34 [(Jørgensen et al., 2018)](#3), or users can supply their own.

 All solvers feature: